pascalw/dashbling/docs/customize-layout.md

 * `widgetContainer` - this is the container containing the widgets.
 * `widget` - this class is applied to each widget.

 The suggested approach is to create a custom layout using a CSS module.
-Create a a (S)CSS file somewhere with:
+Create a (S)CSS file somewhere with:

 ```scss
 // myCustomLayout.scss